kulttuuri/SlackNotifications/README.md

 2) After setting up the Webhook you will get a Webhook URL.
 Copy that URL as you will need it in step 4.

-3) Send folder SlackNotifications into your `mediawiki_installation/extensions` folder.
+3) [Download latest release of this extension](https://github.com/kulttuuri/slack_mediawiki/archive/master.zip), uncompress the archive and move folder `SlackNotifications` into your `mediawiki_installation/extensions` folder.

 4) Add settings listed below in your `localSettings.php`.
 Note that it is mandatory to set these settings for this extension to work: